Sher-Chowdhury/reaact-demo-app/002-hello-world/README.md

 Note have to use node 18 for node's `--watch` flag to work - https://nodejs.org/en/blog/release/v18.11.0/

-Then on 2 separated terminals, run steps 1 and 2, so that they stay running in the background.
+Then open 2 terminals, run steps 1 on the first terminal, and step 2 on the second terminal.
+Both of these terminals will stay running in the background.

 ## Debugging React based apps